A/N: I don't own Hogan's Heroes, and I don't get paid for this; it is truly a labor of love.

 Max nodded to Kurt, who took Wagner back into the bedroom and closed the door.
 Then he turned to me and smiled wryly.
 "I am sorry to push this problem onto your shoulders, John."

 I shrugged.
-"He's not your problem, and he's not my problem.
+"He's not your problem, and he's not my problem either.
 He's about to become my boss's problem."

 Max and I went to the bureau that stood against the wall of the parlor and pushed it aside to reveal the shortwave radio.
 I switched it on and put the headphones over my ears.
-As I tuned it in to the secret frequency, I wondered how I was going to present Wagner's case to my boss in Army Intelligence.
+As I tuned it in to the secret frequency, I pondered how I could present Wagner's case to my boss in Army Intelligence.
 A hissing of static interrupted my thoughts and I picked up the microphone.

 "This is Prince Charming, calling Old King Cole.
 Come in, Old King Cole."